 §2J1.2.
 Obstruction of Justice

-- (a) Base Offense Level: 12 - (b) Specific Offense Characteristics - (1) If the offense involved causing or threatening to cause physical injury to a person, or property damage, in order to obstruct the administration of justice, increase by 8 levels. - (2) If the offense resulted in substantial interference with the administration of justice, increase by 3 levels.
+- (a) Base Offense Level: 14

+- (b) Specific Offense Characteristics

+- (1) If the offense involved causing or threatening to cause physical injury to a person, or property damage, in order to obstruct the administration of justice, increase by 8 levels.